Skip to content

 staticmethod

-__getattr__(cls, name)
+__getitem__(cls, name)

-Return the enum member matching name
+Return the member matching name.

 staticmethod